Seneca-ICTOER/OPS245-db/docs/A-Labs/lab6.md

 > - **UDP** is a connectionless protocol that relies on application layer protocols to handle reliability of traffic.

 11. From **deb2** exit your ssh connection into **debhost** and rerun the command on the **`ss -at`**.
 Instead of **ESTABLISHED** it should now show a state of **CLOSE_WAIT**.
 Indicating that the TCP connection is being closed.
-12. On your debhost VM, try the command: `ss -atn` How is this output different?
+12. On your debhost, try the command: `ss -atn` How is this output different?
 Without the -n option ss attempts to resolve IP addresses to host names (using /etc/hosts) and port numbers to service names (using /etc/services)
 13. Examine the **/etc/services** file and find which ports are used for the services: ssh, sftp, http

 **Answer INVESTIGATION 2 observations / questions in your lab log book.**